Skip to main content

 How to Pick Your Strikes

-• Percentage OTM — You select strikes that are a set percentage away from the stock's current price.
+• Percentage OTM — Strikes at a fixed percentage away from the stock price.

-• Underlying Price Offset — You define the strike by a specific dollar amount away from the current price.
+• Underlying Price Offset — A specific dollar offset from the current price.

-• Premium — You target a specific credit.
-For instance, you can tell it to only enter trades that bring in at least $1.00 in premium.
+• Premium — Target a minimum credit.
+For example, only enter trades that collect at least $1.00 in premium.

 Setting Your Entry Rules

-You can also cap the number of trades that can be open at once.
-This stops the backtest from opening dozens of positions simultaneously, which isn't realistic for most traders and can skew your results.
+You can also cap the number of concurrent open positions.
+This stops the backtest from opening dozens of trades at once, which would not reflect how you actually trade.

 Planning Your Exit Strategy

-• Once it hits a profit target — Such as taking the trade off once it reaches 50% of its maximum possible profit.
+• Profit target — Take the trade off at 50% of max profit.

-• If it hits a loss limit — For example, closing if the loss reaches 200% of the credit you originally received.
+• Loss limit — Close if the loss hits 200% of the credit collected.

 Understanding Your Backtest Results